 If you ever do decide to get a hair transplant, you will want to do a lot of research before proceeding.
 This includes checking out numerous patient testimonials on hair loss forums.
 Even better, examine and directly speak in person with patients located near you.
 Most experienced certified surgeons should have at least several of their patients located within a 100 mile radius of you.
 Especially if you reside in the US, Europe, India, Turkey or Thailand.
 It is imperative to see patients in person after their new hair has grown out.

 In recent years, patients in developed countries where hair transplants can cost upwards of $15,000 have often decided to travel to poorer countries where the procedure can cost less than $5,000.
 The most popular countries for such lower-cost cosmetic hair transplant tourism procedures are probably India, Thailand and Turkey.

-While all three of the above mentioned countries are home to many extremely skilled and renowned hair transplant surgeons (including ones who regularly present at international hair transplant conferences and have authored hair transplant related textbook chapters), the number of sketchy surgeons and clinics in these countries is also very large.
+However, the number of sketchy surgeons and clinics in these countries is also very large.
 Far more so than in developed countries.
 If you do not do sufficient research before going to a foreign country to get a hair transplant, you can get the shock of your life.

 In the most extreme case, you can even die in a foreign land in the process of getting some hair moved from the back of your scalp to the front.
 And in case of any major injury, you might have an almost impossible task of taking a surgeon to court in a country that you might be visiting for the first time ever (and where your native language may not even be spoken).